Learning with Explicit Shape Priors for Medical Image Segmentation: Introduction

-To solve the limitations above, prior works try to introduce anatomical shape priors to the U-shape neural networks.
-Clement et. \cite{zotti2018convolutional} introduced strong shape priors from training datasets by calculating the average shape of each class offline.
-However, this method can only solve the segmentation for datasets with a fixed relative position.
+To address the limitation on restricted receptive fields of CNNs, previous works try to introduce implicit anatomical shape priors to the U-shape structures, which are termed implicit shape models.
+These shape priors can be injected into network structures via implicit attention modules.
+Theoretically, attention modules $\mathcal{M}$ \cite{el2020bb, woo2018cbam, hu2018squeeze, oktay2018attention, chen2021transunet} are introduced to strengthen deep features generated from encoders $\mathcal{E}$, driving them more focused on foreground regions with specific shapes.
+Then decoders $\mathcal{D}$ merge enhanced features to attain more precise masks $\mathcal{Y}$ of corresponding images $\mathcal{X}$.
+This process can be described as follows:

+More specifically, the attention modules can be divided into two categories.
+The first type belongs to convolution-based attention modules.
 BB-UNet \cite{el2020bb} enhanced skipped features via bounding box (BB) filters generated before training.
-BB filters can provide the size, shape information of the specific organ.
-CCBANet \cite{nguyen2021ccbanet} proposed the balancing attention module (BAM) to highlight the shape context of polyps to achieve better segmentation performance.
+Though BB filters can provide shape information of specific organs, obtaining BB filters requires manual interventions.
 Besides, Attention UNet \cite{oktay2018attention} employs attention gates (AGs) to enhance salient features beneficial for specific tasks.
-AGs can also suppress redundant the feature activation from irrelevant regions, which bear shape priors to some extent.
+AGs can also suppress redundant feature activation from irrelevant regions, which bear shape priors to some extent.
 CBAM \cite{woo2018cbam} adopted the channel attention module and spatial attention module to boost representation abilities on the shape of specific regions.
-Deformable convolution \cite{dai2017deformable} is proposed to introduce shape properties to convolutional kernels.
+However, stacking convolution-based attention modules cannot efficiently broaden effective receptive fields \cite{luo2016understanding}.
+And they still show limited competence to model long-term dependency.

+Different from that, the second type of attention module is based on a self-attention mechanism \cite{dosovitskiyimage}, which provides a feasible way of modeling global contexts via query, key, and value vectors.
+Many Transformer-based models with various types of self-attention \cite{chen2021transunet, tang2022self, valanarasu2022unext, hatamizadeh2022unetr, zhou2021nnformer} are proposed to model the long-range dependency of medical images.
+TransUNet \cite{chen2021transunet} combines 2D UNet with a pre-trained Vision Transformer (ViT) to solve volumetric image segmentation by stacking each slice's prediction.
+SwinUNETR \cite{tang2022self} adopts the shifted window-based attention to extract features of 3D patches, then merge multi-scale encoded features via residual convolutional blocks to attain final masks.
+However, unlike CNNs, these Transformer-based models require large data resources for training, which fail to simply and finely learn inductive bias such as shape prior information inside data sources \cite{xu2021vitae}.